Skip to main content

 mops build

-Compiles Motoko canisters to WebAssembly (Wasm) modules and generates Candid interface and Motoko stable types files.
+Compiles Motoko canisters to WebAssembly and generates their Candid interface and stable types files.

 Canisters must be defined in the [canisters] section of your mops.toml file.